ray-project/ray/doc/source/rllib/package_ref/catalogs.rst

 Advanced usage
 --------------

 The following methods and attributes are used internally by the Catalog to build the default models.
-You can override these to enhance Catalogs.
+Only override them when you need more granular control.

 .. autosummary::
     :toctree: doc/